raspberrypilearning/astro-pi-flight-case/en/step_1.md

 ![Finished case](images/install-joystick.png)

 ### What you will learn
-By following this resource you will learn how to:
+By following this resource you will learn:

-- 3D print the Astro Pi flight case
+- How to 3D print the Astro Pi flight case
+- What fixtures and fittings you need to install the Astro Pi hardware
-- Correctly install the Astro Pi hardware inside the case
+- How to correctly install the Astro Pi hardware inside the case

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: